-Mahadev, the other name of Lord Shiva which means the god amongst gods.
-He is also known to be the father of the whole universe.
-People worship him in an effort to achieve peace of mind and stability in life.
-He is seen as a supreme entity and lord of divine energy.
-Shiva Natraj is revered with the title of the ‘Lord of dance’ also known as Tandav.
+Mahadev, the other name of Lord Shiva, which means the god amongst gods.
+We have also known him to be the father of the entire universe.
+People worship him to achieve peace of mind and stability in life.
+We see him as a supreme entity and lord of divine energy.
+We revere Shiva Natraj with the title of the ‘Lord of dance’ also known as Tandav.
 Tandav is a form of divine dance attributed to the power of Shiva.

 As he is the god of yoga, meditation, and arts thus, bestowing him the title of Adiyogi Shiva.
-Worshipped in the form of a Lingam, he is looked up to by Hindus in India, Nepal, and Sri-Lanka.
+Worshipped as a Lingam, Hindus look him up to in India, Nepal, and Sri-Lanka.

-Lord Shiva is also known as Parabhrahman which means magnanimous.
+It has also known as Lord Shiva as Parabhrahman which means magnanimous.
 The god himself said that he is infinite and eternal as he is always there in everyone’s heart.
-Tamil literature has been enriched with the words of his devotees known as the 63 Nayanmars.
+They have enriched Tamil literature with the words of his devotees known as the 63 Nayanmars.
 Panchabootha is the 5 temples in Tamil Nadu which are dedicated to Shiva.

 Shaivism is a major part of Hinduism, across the Indian subcontinent.
-The term Shiva has also been found in the Rigveda.
-The word Rudra is used for Shiva in the oldest surviving text of Hinduism that dates between 1100 BC and 1700 BC.
-Some of the texts in the Upanishads also mention Rudra.
+We have also found the term Shiva in the Rigveda.
+They used the word Rudra for Shiva in the oldest surviving text of Hinduism that dates between 1100 BC and 1700 BC.
+Some texts in the Upanishads also mention Rudra.

-Shiva is considered to be a great yogi.
+We consider Shiva to be a great yogi.
 He is the only one who teaches the profundity of silence in order to realize your innermost self.

-A major Hindu festival Shivratri is celebrated to overcome the ignorance and darkness that ruins man and the world around him.
+We celebrate a major Hindu festival Shivratri to overcome the ignorance and darkness that ruins man and the world around him.